-Pricing results for 1-month ahead forward contracts from the Bloomberg data sample are summarized in Table 6.
-As can be seen, employing demand and capacity forecasts clearly improves pricing performance on an overall basis, cutting pricing error measures by up to 50%: Aggregate RMSE over the entire sample period from 2007-2011 reduces by some $\pounds 4.00$ /MWh, which also underlines the economic significance of the pricing improvements achieved by incorporating forecasts into our model - especially in view of average contract volumes of several thousands of MWh.
+aggregate RMSPE over the entire sample period from 2007-2011 reduces to less than 6% as compared to an RMSPE of about 10% when no forecasts are used; corresponding absolute-level RMSE even halves and decreases by some £4.00/MWh, which also underlines the economic significance of the pricing improvements achieved by incorporating forecasts into our model - especially in view of average contract volumes of several thousands of megawatt hours (MWh).

-In order for the analysis of pricing errors to be consistent with our estimation procedure, we mainly focus on root mean squared-based error measures, given that this sort of metric has also been used in our criterion function.
+In order for the analysis of pricing errors to be consistent with our estimation procedure, we mainly focus on root mean squared-based error measures, given that this objective function has also been used for estimation.
 However, we also note that the relative improvement in pricing performance when employing forecasts is generally smaller when looking at the absolute percentage error (MAPE) as opposed to RMSPE, which underlines that incorporating forecasts seems to pay off mainly in situations of unusually high or low demand/capacity.
-Hence, before analysing the breakdown of pricing errors on a yearly basis, it is important to recall that primarily during the first 2-2.5 years covered in our study, the British power market has suffered from exceptionally poor (expected) levels of power plant availability, with reserve margins clearly falling below long-term average (especially in 2008).
-Consequently, the model variant excluding forecasts fares clearly worse than during any other period of our pricing study.
-By contrast, the model variant including both demand and capacity forecasts gives strong proof of its capabilities, reducing and limiting pricing error levels even in times of extreme fluctuations in day-ahead and forward price levels - i.e., during times demanding utmost flexibility from any type of pricing model.
-Reconsidering Figure 4, the extreme spike in month-ahead forward prices during September/October 2008 was clearly fueled by ever-increasing supply fears,36 and it is obvious that such a trajectory can only be reproduced (albeit not perfectly) by a model that includes forward-looking information about the capacity levels that are expected to prevail during the respective delivery months.
+Hence, before analyzing the breakdown of pricing errors on a yearly basis, it is important to recall that primarily during the first 2-2.5 years covered in our study, the British power market has suffered from exceptionally poor (expected) levels of power plant availability, with reserve margins clearly falling below long-term averages (especially in 2008).
+Consequently, the model excluding forecasts fares clearly worse than during any other period of our study.
+By contrast, the model including both demand and capacity forecasts gives strong evidence of its capabilities, reducing pricing errors even in times of extreme fluctuations in day-ahead and forward price levels - i.e., during times demanding utmost flexibility from any type of model.
+Reconsidering Figure 3, the extreme spike in month-ahead forward prices during September/October 2008 was clearly driven by ever-increasing supply fears, 34 and it is obvious that such a trajectory can only be captured (albeit not perfectly) by a model that includes forward-looking information about the capacity levels that are expected to prevail during the respective delivery months.